Vineetsridhar/Impression/README.md

 # Installs Needed
 1. Install React Native Elements `npm install react-native-elements`.
 This is required for using `Avatar` for User Profile Image.
+2. Install prop-types `npm i -S prop-types`.
+This is used for validating props of Contact component.
-2. Install Typescript `npm install -g typescript`
+3. Install Typescript `npm install -g typescript`.

 # Setup Expo
 1. Install expo by running the command `npm install -g expo-cli`.